-Drum pumps (a.k.a 'barrel pumps') are a vital addition to the transportation, storage, and transferring of fluids throughout all industries.
+Drum pumps, also known as barrel pumps' are a vital addition to the transportation, storage, and transferrence of fluids throughout all industries.
 These convenient pumps are designed to prevent spillage, avoid contamination, and reduce the time needed to move fluid from one place to another.

-Cromwell stocks a range of high-quality drum pumps, designed to meet industry standards and make liquid transferring and storage a breeze.
+Cromwell stocks a range of high-quality drum pumps designed to meet industry standards and improve efficiency when working with and storing industrial liquids.

 Drum pumps are used wherever there's large amounts of liquid to be emptied or transferred from one place to another.
-This includes:
+These industries include:

 • Manufacturing plants